 What is a CMA?

 A Comparative Market Analysis (CMA) is an in-depth report on a home’s current value.
-It is prepared by real estate professionals by examining the sale prices of similar properties in the area.
-There are two situations in which a CMA is needed: to tell a homeowner or seller how much their home is worth in the current real estate market, or to help a homebuyer decide if a home they want to purchase is a good value.
+It’s prepared by real estate professionals by examining the sale prices of similar properties in the area.
+It tells homeowners what their home is worth in the current market, and helps homebuyers purchase at good value.

-Running a comparative analysis involves more than just doing the math on prices in the area.
-An agent’s familiarity and experience with the local market can affect a CMA’s accuracy.
+A comparative analysis involves more than just doing the math on prices for houses in your area.
+In fact, an agent’s familiarity and experience with the local market can significantly affect a CMA’s accuracy.

-To set the right price, it’s essential to be familiar with a neighborhood and knowledgeable about the historical and current sale and rental value of real estate there.
+To set the right price, you need to be familiar with the neighborhood and knowledgeable about the historical, current sale, and rental value of real estate in that area.

-A recent RENTCafe article shows the increasing popularity of single-family rentals in some areas.
+There’s been increasing popularity of single-family rentals in North America over the past decade — almost 50,000 of them built to rent in 2020, compared to about 14,000 built in 2010.
 If you’re not already acquainted with the neighborhood, check it out in person or via Google Street View.

-Assess the overall quality of the neighborhood and identify the attractive and not so attractive blocks.
-Examine its proximity to parks, school district, and other amenities.
+Assess the overall quality of the neighborhood and identify the attractive and not-so-attractive blocks.
+Examine its proximity to parks, school districts, and other amenities.